Aug 27, 2024

 GDB reverse engineering tutorial

-Today I selected an interesting topic to discuss.
-Here we are going to disassemble a binary file and take a look at what it does.
-We call it reverse engineering.
-Let's run the program and figure out its outlook.
+Today, I selected an interesting topic to discuss.
+Here, we are going to disassemble a binary file and take a look at what it does.
+This process is called reverse engineering.
+Let's run the program and figure out its functionality.

 user@protostar:~$ ./rev